roblox-ts/roblox-ts.com/_docs/quick-start.md

 ```
 You should add more partitions for the subfolders of your `out` folder.

-6. Run `npm install rbx-types` to install the Roblox API type definitions.
+6\.
+Run `npm install rbx-types` to install the Roblox API type definitions.

-7. Start roblox-ts in watch mode `rbxtsc -w`
+7\.
+Start roblox-ts in watch mode `rbxtsc -w`

-8. Run your sync program.
+8\.
+Run your sync program.
 If you're using Rojo, this is `rojo serve`

-9. Write code!
+9\.
+Write code!

 It is recommended that you peruse through all of the docs to the left as you get started!

+roblox-ts is still in development and you may run into situations where invalid Lua is emitted. **Please report these cases to us** either by [creating an issue](https://github.com/roblox-ts/roblox-ts/issues) or joining our Discord server (link above).
+{:.warn}